ethanrmcdowell/file-processor/README.md

 ## Description

 - Node.js was used to create this application with JavaScript.
+The goal of this program is to scan a directory for files, detecting any PDF or JPG files.
+Once those files are detected, it will log the path of the file, the file type, and an MD5 hash of the file into a CSV file.

 - The application is broken up into the entry point of app.js, the file data model in lib/FileInfo.js, and the methods.js folder which contains important functions used in both app.js and in the testing module.